What is a Gap Year?

 What is a gap year?

 By the time you graduate from high school, you’ve been focusing on your formal education for so long that you’re completely burnt out, and yet most students head directly from high school to university courses.
 It can be healthy to take a break from school for a while to recompose yourself.
-However, it’s important to continue to focus on your education even if you’re not spending that time in a classroom.
+However, it’s important to continue to focus on your education even if you’re not spending that time in a high school classroom.
 As a wise man once said, “Don’t let school get in the way of your education.”

 And secondly, a gap year allows students to immerse themselves in a culture that’s completely different than the one they’re used to.
 Gap year participants are housed with local families, and many even get jobs with local businesses and organizations to take a direct part in the culture they’re exploring.
 Language, networking, and a new global perspective—and these are just a few of the benefits that taking a gap year can bring.